 - 1. Boot into programming mode by holding the trigger while pressing the power switch. - 2.
-The first setting is fire mode: - Fire Mode Semi-Auto ∞ - Pull and release the trigger 1 time to advance to the next setting, which is the maximum rate of fire: Max Rate of Fire 15 bps - 4.
-Pull and hold the trigger until the "Hold" designation disappears.
+The first setting is fire mode: Fire Mode - Semi-Auto ∞ - Press the bottom button 1 time to advance to the next setting, which is the maximum rate of fire: Max Rate of Fire 15 bps - 4.
+Press and release the power button quickly.
 The OLED screen will display the "set" designation next to the current value for maximum rate of fire: